Longer wait times of up to 17 minutes at Bedok, Kembangan MRT stations as East-West Line works enter final phase

 Speaking to the media on Friday, Mr Chia Choon Poh, group director of rail (electrical and mechanical) at LTA said that the longer delay is due to retesting works.

-“The reason behind this is because we need to make use of one of the platforms at both Bedok and Kembangan stations for testing,” he said.
+“Commuters at Kembangan and Bedok may experience slightly longer waiting times.
+This is because we are making use of one of the platforms for testing,” he said.

 The retesting process, which began on Thursday afternoon, comprises tests of a third rail that delivers power to trains, as well as making sure trackside equipment does not obstruct the train.

-Trains will also be run at a slower speed on the rails to ensure that the track signalling is functioning properly.
+Trains will also be running at a slower speed on the rails to ensure that the track signalling is functioning properly.

 Mr Chia added that over the past six days, 880 LTA and SMRT engineers and contractors have worked around the clock to remove the existing track components and rail and reconnect the new rail and tracks to the new depot.

-Note: Editor's note: A previous version of the article stated that one platform at both Kembangan and Bedok stations will be closed to facilitate testing.
-LTA has since corrected the information it originally provided to state that only the platform at Bedok station will be closed.